Tag: adventure

 4. Nilsen’s book ‘Leaves from the Log of the Homeward Bound, or Eleven Months at Sea in an Open Boat’.
 Here’s a reprint with a snappier title:

-The book sold well; a later edition had a shorter title
+The book sold well; this later edition had a shorter title

 Two pages from the book: Arriving in Spain and walking in Spain looking for food or money or any help!